Cosmological dynamics of multifield dark energy: Multifield dark energy

 where $V_a \equiv \partial V / \partial \phi^a$ and $D_t$ is the field-space covariant time derivative defined as

 with $\Gamma^a_{bc}$ the field-space Christoffel symbols.

-Even though one can consider any number of scalar fields for the dark energy models we are interested in, in the rest of this paper we follow \rcite{Akrami:2020zfz} and restrict ourselves to two fields, $\phi^a=(r,\theta)$.
-This suffices to display many of the novel features that arise when moving to multifield models.
-Using our freedom to perform field redefinitions, we can write any two-dimensional field-space metric in the form
+Even though one can consider any number of scalar fields for the dark energy models we are interested in, in the rest of this paper we follow \rcite{Akrami:2020zfz} and restrict ourselves to two fields, $\phi^a=(r,\theta)$.\footnote{These should not be confused with physical radial or angular coordinates.} This suffices to display many of the novel features that arise when moving to multifield models.
+Consider a two-dimensional field-space metric of the form

+It is often helpful to interpret $r$ and $\theta$ as polar coordinates in field space, hence the notation $\phi^a=(r,\theta)$ for the scalars.
 As we will see later, this is motivated by examples where the metric enjoys a shift symmetry in the $\theta$ direction, so that $f(r,\theta)=f(r)$.
-It is often helpful to interpret $r$ and $\theta$ as polar coordinates in field space, hence the notation $(r,\theta)$ for the scalars.
+In this case \cref{eq:metric} is the most general field-space metric, up to field redefinitions.

 For the metric \eqref{eq:metric}, the Friedmann equation \eqref{eq:friedmann} and the scalar field equations of motion \eqref{eq:eom} become

 where $V_r\equiv \partial V / \partial r$, $V_\theta\equiv \partial V / \partial \theta$, $f_r\equiv \partial f / \partial r$ and $f_\theta\equiv \partial f / \partial \theta$.
 In order to analyze the phase-space dynamics of these background equations, we rewrite them as a set of first-order differential equations, \begin{widetext}